Azure/CloudIoTHack/HOL 3/HOL 3 - Stream Analytics.md

 Azure Stream Analytics is a powerful tool for analyzing live data streams from IoT devices or anything else that transmits data.
 In this lab, you created a Stream Analytics job, configured a pair of Event Hubs to provide input and receive output, and formulated a query that examines a real-time data stream and determines when two aircraft are too close together.

 In closing, be aware that a single Stream Analytics job can accept multiple inputs and outputs.
 If you wanted to create a permanent record of all the events produced by the query's tumbling window, for example, you could add a second output — a Cosmos DB output — to the Stream Analytics job.
 Then output would flow both to the Event Hub and to a [Cosmos DB](https://azure.microsoft.com/services/cosmos-db/) database, and you could dive into the database to view a history of close calls.

----

-Copyright 2017 Microsoft Corporation.
-All rights reserved.
-Except where otherwise noted, these materials are licensed under the terms of the MIT License.
-You may use them according to the license as is most appropriate for your project.
-The terms of this license can be found at https://opensource.org/licenses/MIT.